J0hnny1911/telegram-kybot/README.md

 If you want to run kybot in the background, you can use screen.

+In the future, there will be some modules which use MySQL.
+You can supply your database configuration by using the dbconf.php file in the config/ folder.
+This is an optional step.

 ### Writing modules
 Take a look at the example module in the <code>modules</code> folder.
 It should be self-explanatory.
 If it isn't, don't write a module.